 5) Is Willing to Change His/Her Lifestyle

 Other than training and diet, lifestyle is probably the other most important factor in determining weight loss success.
-It affects your ability to recover from your workouts, alter your hormonal levels and many other things, on top of directly adding calories to your diet or blunts your ability to burn fats (when consuming alcohol).
-Common culprits include smoking, alcohol consumption, not getting enough rest and getting too stressed up.
+It affects your ability to recover from your workouts, alters your hormonal levels, and many other things, on top of directly adding calories to your diet or blunting your ability to burn fat (when consuming alcohol).
+Common culprits include smoking, alcohol consumption, not getting enough rest, and getting too stressed out.

 All these will not only affect your health negatively, but when you make a resolution to lose weight, these bad habits come in the way to halt your progress.
 Thus, when your personal trainer makes a sincere request for you to break a habit, don’t just shrug him off; instead, think about how much more important health and appearance are to you compared to __________________ (insert bad habit here).